This guide has everything you need to know about using supermarket loyalty schemes to save money on your food shop.

 Lidl Plus

-The Lidl Plus loyalty scheme gives members exclusive discounts, coupons and even prizes each week.
-They release new coupons every Thursday, so you can bag a bargain on your favourite products.
+The Lidl Plus app gives members exclusive discounts, coupons and rewards each week.

-Scan your Lidl Plus card (which you can find on the app) every time you pay at the checkout.
-It’s worth noting that Lidl don’t offer a physical card, so you can only access this scheme if you own a smartphone.
+Scan your Lidl Plus card (on the app) every time you pay at the checkout.
+Lidl don’t offer a physical card, so you can only access this scheme if you own a smartphone.

 How do I spend my rewards?